millioncode/Mentoring-Udemy-iOS-Apps/README.md

 - Instead of having 2 UIImageViews to be generated had only 1 view to randomly generate.
 - DRY Concept.

+### Xylophone
+- Import AVFoundation and used AVAudioPlayer to play sounds.
+- Learned to use "sender-tags" to control multiple buttons attached to array.
+- Learned the "do-catch-try" method to throw errors if the code doesn't work.

 ## Simple Calculators

 ### Love Calculator